Recreating the Country blog

 The First Australians partner with nature

 It makes more sense to work with nature than to do battle against her.
-Becoming a partner with the most powerful force on earth is an extremely desirable relationship.
+Becoming a partner with the most powerful force on earth has clear advantages, but is it possible?

 T0 the First Australians nature and nurture are inseparable.
 Partnering with nature is so deeply embedded in their culture that it is impossible for them to feel whole as people without maintaining a tangible connection.
 This connection with 'country' goes far beyond the love and empathy for familiar places that I often feel for the place I live, it's a deep and complex spiritual connection that sadly goes well beyond my powers of comprehension.